 - a.
-Determine the specific reaction rate of potassium persulphate-iodide reaction by initial rate method. - b.
-Study the kinetics of the iodination of acetone in the presence of acid by initial rate method. - c.
-Study the acid catalyzed inversion of cane sugar and find out: (i) the order with respect to sucrose, (ii)the rate constant, (iii)compare kinetically strength of two acids(HCL and H2SO4). - d.
-Study of kinetics of autocatalytic reaction between KMnO4 versus oxalic acid. - e.
-Evaluation of Arrehenius parameter for the reaction between K2S2O8 versus KI (first order)
+Determine the order and concentration kinetics of the iodination of acetone in the presence of acid by initial rate method. - b.
+Study the acid catalyzed inversion of cane sugar and find out: (i) the order with respect to sucrose, (ii)the rate constant, (iii)compare kinetically strength of two acids (HCL and H2SO4). - c.
+Study of kinetics of autocatalytic reaction between KMnO4 versus oxalic acid. - d.
+Evaluation of Arrehenius parameter for the reaction between $K_2S_2O_8$ versus KI (first order)